-To serve this vast array of sectors, Rio Tinto Minerals operates mining, refining and shipping facilities on four continents.
+To serve this vast array of sectors, Rio Tinto Borates operates mining, refining and shipping facilities on four continents.
 We also maintain a global network of sales offices and stock points.
 Our researchers work to advance borate science, pioneering new products and applications that harness the many properties of this versatile resource.

 Rounding out the minerals portfolio are development projects in new sectors.
 We have a joint venture potash exploration project in Saskatchewan, and Jadar, our lithium-borate project in Serbia.